ACCIDENTAL INJURY – See “Injury“.

 PLACE OF SERVICE (POS) – This is the physical location where you received medical care or treatment, whether it’s a clinic, hospital, doctor’s office, etc.

 PLAN TYPE – There are general groupings used for health insurance plans to give you a general sense of how the plan works, covers benefits, and reimburses claims.
-We offer international student health insurance plans, international travel medical plans, international major medical plans, international term life insurance plans, and domestic short-term medical insurance plans.
+We offer international student health insurance plans, international travel medical plans, and international term life insurance plans.

 POLICY MAXIMUM – This is the maximum dollar amount the insurance company will pay for eligible medical expenses incurred under your policy.